 When your child can count to ten accurately, perhaps using his fingers and thumbs, he’s ready to understand what simple addition means – although of course you don’t need to use the word ‘addition’.
 You can play games, perhaps holding up six fingers and asking how many are hiding.
 Or showing a few fingers from one of your hands, and asking him to show a few from his hand, and then asking how many fingers are showing altogether.

 Some children will rapidly remember answers, others will count every time.
 It doesn’t matter – what they’re learning, however slowly, is that numbers are constant.
-If you show three fingers and your child shows four, there are seven altogether.
+When you show three fingers and your child shows four, there are seven altogether.
 If he shows three and you show four, there are still seven.
-If you have three cakes and four cakes, there are seven cakes.
-This is the algebraic principle 3y + 4y = 7y which needs to be understood before we write it as the arithemtical shorthand 3+4=7.
+Or if you have three cakes and four cakes, there are seven cakes.
+This is the algebraic principle written: 3y + 4y = 7y.
+That concept needs to be understood before we write it as the arithmetical shorthand 3+4=7.

 So long as your child has played around with this kind of ‘real’ sum, and is fully comfortable with the principles, he will have no trouble with algebraic concepts such as a+b = b+a.
 Difficulties with this kind of statement only arise when the child has never really grasped what the ‘arithmetic facts’ actually mean, and how they work in real life.